 Millston is a tiny town located in the state of Wisconsin.
 With a population of 113 people and just one neighborhood, Millston is the 517th largest community in Wisconsin.

-When you are in Millston, you'll notice that it is more blue-collar than most other communities in America.
-53.19% of Millston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Millston is generally considered to be a blue-collar town.
+53.19% of the Millston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Millston is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Millston who work in office and administrative support (21.28%), farm management occupations (12.77%), and food service (6.38%).

 And if you like science, one thing you'll find is that Millston has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.